zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/conversational-ui.md

 A typical action microflow is responsible for the following:

 * Convert the `ChatContext` with user input to a `Request` structure for the chat completions operation.
 This module provides the **Default Preprocessing** toolbox action to take care of that in basic cases; for more advanced or custom cases you need to create your own logic based on this.
 * Execute the [Chat Completions (with history)](/appstore/modules/genai/commons/#chat-completions-with-history) operation.
-To pass a [DeployedModel](/appstore/modules/genai/commons/#deployed-model), you can use the `ProviderConfig_DeployedModel` association of te active ProviderConfig for the ChatContext.
+To pass a [DeployedModel](/appstore/modules/genai/commons/#deployed-model), you can use the `ProviderConfig_DeployedModel` association of the active ProviderConfig for the ChatContext.
 * Update the `ChatContext` structure based on the response so that the user can see the result in the UI.
 This module provides the **Update Assistant Response** microflow action in the toolbox.
 It is only required to execute this logic in succesful model interactions, make sure to pass the response object.
-In the case of an unhappy scenario, the action microflow should return false and the module logic will take care setting the applicable error statuses and no response object is needed.
+In the case of an unhappy scenario, the action microflow should return false and the module logic will take care setting the applicable error status and no response object is needed.

 The example action microflow in this module, to be found in the **USE_ME > ConversationalUI > Action microflow examples** folder follows this basic structure.